 It Affects Us All

-Hopefully it will not be too long before we start to see an influx of mannequins that actually represent the average British population (size 16 and 5ft3), coupled with those that have disabilities.
-The body size of the population changes so fast, before the year 2000 the average size for a woman in the UK was a size twelve.
+Hopefully, it will not be too long before we start to see an influx of mannequins that actually represent the average British population (size 16 and 5ft3), coupled with those that have disabilities.
+The body size of the population changes so fast before the year 2000 the average size for a woman in the UK was a size twelve.
 That has gone up not one but two sizes in the past fourteen years, which begs the question: what will the average size be by 2030?
-A size twenty?
+Size twenty?